worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2026-01-23**: A major update including:
+   - **Fortified the Economic Model:** The "Economy of Capital" section has been rebuilt to lead with **"Contribution through Creation" ("Sweat Equity")**, making the plan more inclusive from the start.
+The "Economy of Time" now includes a **"Lifecycle Banking"** mechanism to pragmatically manage the transition to a 2-day workweek.
+The concept of a "Luxury Class" has been replaced with a more sustainable and well-defined **"Profound Comfort"** baseline, explicitly constrained by the **"Hard Ceiling of Planetary Boundaries."**
+   - **A Hardened Governance & Geopolitical Strategy:** The Governance model has been fortified with explicit, constitutional **"Guardrails"** (Radical Transparency, Primacy of Dissent, The Power of the Fork) to prevent the concentration of power.
+The Defense section has been expanded into its own Part, detailing a sophisticated, two-phase **"Geopolitical Strategy"** for interacting with existing nation-states in both open and closed societies.
+   - **Encouraged "Good Friction":** Added explicit support for **cultural distinction** and **healthy competition** to prevent systemic sterility and embrace the full spectrum of human drive.
+   - **Updated the Philosophical & Narrative Core:** Updated the core psychological architecture with the addition of two key sections: a deep dive on **Betrayal** as the mechanism of the primal wound, and a capstone on **Play** as the operating system of a healed consciousness.
+Key narrative threads, such as the **"Coalition of the Accountable,"** the **"Culture of Invitation,"** and the **"Walking and Wondering"** methodology, have also been added.
 - **2025-11-11**: Two major important updates including:
   - A foundational refinement of the plan's core argument and strategy.
 The diagnosis in Part 1 has been evolved to the more powerful "Bugs of Civilization 1.0" narrative.
 Part 1 is now completed with the addition of two key sections: one to deconstruct foundational myths and another to chart the path forward.
 Part 4 has also been completed with a new capstone section defining the "Prime Directive" of Obsolescence Over Opposition.
 Part 9 is now introduced with a new section detailing the core strategies for a "Healed Revolution."
   - A foundational philosophical and terminological evolution.
 The core entity of the framework has been evolved from a "Global Institution" to a more collaborative "Global Partnership" (GP).
 Correspondingly, the rigid, hierarchical language of "Tiers" and "Ranks" has been replaced with a more dynamic and equitable model based on "Partnership Value" and "Contribution Value."